h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 H2O World slides accompanying this tutorial are [here](https://github.com/h2oai/h2o-world-2015-training/blob/master/tutorials/ensembles-stacking/H2O_World_2015_Ensembles.pdf).

+The GitHub page for the ensembles is [here](https://github.com/h2oai/h2o-world-2015-training/tree/master/tutorials/ensembles-stacking).

 # What is Ensemble Learning?

 Ensemble machine learning methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms.